 The required increase in internal energy can be described as the energy needed to break the intermolecular interactions in the liquid.
 The weaker the bond between atoms, the less energy is needed to break those bonds.

 The amount of energy required is a function of the pressure at which the transformation takes place, and is temperature dependent.
 The hotter the liquid already is, the less energy is required.
 At higher pressures, more energy is required.
 There is a critical temperature at which the heat of vaporization vanishes (Tr=1).
 Past this critical temperature, the substance is distinguishable neither as a liquid nor a vapor.
 Instead, it becomes known as a supercritical fluid.

-In a solution containing both the liquid and gaseous states, the kinetic energy of the vapor is higher that that of the liquid because the particles of a vapor are able to flow more easily.
+In a solution containing both the liquid and gaseous states, the kinetic energy of the vapor is higher than that of the liquid because the particles of vapor are able to flow more easily.
 The increased movement in gas particles compared to liquid particles creates heat and pressure.

 A very basic equation to calculate the heat of vaporization is:

 This calculates the difference in internal energy of the vapor phase compared to the liquid phase.

 However, this equation does not take into consideration the additional energy needed for the gas particles to push back against atmospheric pressure to allow for the increase in volume when a liquid boils.